Introduction to Causal Machine Learning estimators in R

 Looking forward to seeing you during the workshop!

-Join our workshop on Preparing Data for Modeling Using the Recipes R Package, which is a part of our workshops for Ukraine series!
+Join our workshop on Modeling Non-Linear Relationships: An Introduction to Gaussian Process Regression in R and Stan, which is a part of our workshops for Ukraine series!

 Here’s some more info: